Toby Jessel: Personal life

 Jessel married Philippa Jephcott in 1967; they were divorced in 1973.
 Their only child, Sarah, was killed in a car accident in 1976 at the age of five.
 He married his second wife, Eira Heath, in 1980.
 Jessel's elder brother, Oliver, died on 21 June 2017.

-Jesel resided at The Old Court House in Hampton Court, Middlesex, for almost fifty years, until selling it in 2013.
-He died on 3 December 2018, at the age of 84.
+Jessel played the piano from an early age, and unsuccessfully applied to study at the Royal Academy of Music during his youth.

 He was a member of the Garrick Club and famously stood up in the House of Commons with his club tie sticking out of his trouser fly.

+Jessel resided at The Old Court House near Hampton Court Palace for decades, until selling it in 2013.
+Thereafter, he lived in East Sussex, where he died on 3 December 2018, at the age of 84.